rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 Similarly, [TextEdit](https://support.apple.com/en-ca/guide/textedit/welcome/mac) is built-in on macOS.
 For command-line editors, you could consider [Neovim](https://neovim.io) or [Emacs](https://www.gnu.org/software/emacs/).

+One more subtlety is that not all text is the same.
+Underneath the text is just binary data, so rules are required to convert the binary data into the textual representation: this process is known as [character encoding](https://en.wikipedia.org/wiki/Character_encoding).
+The most common type of encoding used on webpages is [UTF-8](https://en.wikipedia.org/wiki/UTF-8), which is the transfer format for the [Unicode](https://en.wikipedia.org/wiki/Unicode) standard.
+[ASCII](https://en.wikipedia.org/wiki/ASCII) is also a well-known encoding, but only supports a very restricted number of characters.

+Certain older software, such as [TeX](https://en.wikipedia.org/wiki/TeX), defaults to files encoded in ASCII: for example, to input directional quotation marks “” (which are [Left Double Quotation Mark](https://unicode-table.com/en/201C/) and [Right Double Quotation Mark](https://unicode-table.com/en/201D/) respectively), one would use ```` and `''`. or
+But if you specify `\usepackage[utf8]{inputenc}`, you can use Unicode directly in the text file.

 ## Crash Course in HTML and CSS
 I'm going to assume you know some basics of HTML and CSS.
 There are lots of tutorials online; here is a [nice one](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/).